flyingllama87/UE5-Benchmark/README.md

 # UE5 Benchmark

 - This is source & content for a simple Unreal Engine 5.4 benchmark application.
 - I couldn't find a free cross platform UE benchmark tool so I made one.
-AKA Fab content + Camera on a spline + Some code = Benchmark application.
+In short, fab.com content + Camera on a spline + Some code = Benchmark application.
 - At the end of the benchmark the results are stored in `BenchmarkResults.txt`.
 - Made in a few days without knowing anything about UE.
-- You'll need to purchase the [Cave Ruins](https://www.fab.com/listings/c437d905-5078-4e59-88ed-d585ef20050b) content if you want to rebuild the project.
+- Don't take the assets from this project without understanding the licensing for them.
+See CREDITS.txt file for more.

 # Download Binaries